BlackOpsOne/Cheating-PSA/pages/t5/Obvious-Cheating.md

 >
 > As an example: You can have 4 Gersh Devices or 5 Frag Grenades.

+## Missing Hostname
+Missing hostname text on the scoreboard (typically `BlackOpsZombie` or `BGamerZombie` depending on how the game is played) indicates the use of Game Mod.

+> [!WARNING]
+> There are commands to bring this text back.

 # [Next Page: Black Ops - Stealth Cheating](./Stealth-Cheating.md)